Isogeometric $C^1$ mortar method: Conclusions

 \section{Conclusions}

 In this work, we propose an isogeometric method for solving the biharmonic equation on $C^0$-conforming multi-patch domains.
 The required $C^1$-continuity across patch interfaces is enforced weakly through a mortar formulation.
-Considering a spline space of degree $p$ as the primal space and choosing, as Lagrange multipliers space, a spline space of degree $p-2$ built on the same underlying mesh of the primal space, but with merged elements in the neighbourhood of patch vertices, the method satisfies a discrete inf-sup stability condition.
-Consequently, we have established well-posedness for the method and proved an optimal order a priori error estimates in a patch-wise $H^2$ broken norm.
-To conclude, numerical examples perfectly reflect theoretical a priori error estimates and also show optimal order convergence in $L^2$, $H^1$ and $L^{\infty}$ norms.
+We use a spline space of degree $p$ for the primal space, and a spline space of degree $p-2$ for the Lagrange multiplier space, which is built on the same underlying mesh as the primal space but with a reduced knot vector near the patch vertices.
+This approach ensures that the method satisfies a discrete inf-sup stability condition.
+As a result, we have established well-posedness for the method and proven optimal a priori error estimates in a patch-wise $H^2$ broken norm.
+Numerical examples confirm these error estimates and demonstrate optimal-order convergence in $L^2$, $H^1$, and $L^{\infty}$ norms.